ckunte/worknotes/README.md

 # worknotes - a book

-This repository a collection or my worknotes turned into a portable book.
+A collection of my work notes turned into a portable book.